Whether you are buying a single car or a full fleet for your business, there’s a good chance you’ll need to finance it.

 |

-This is a form of equipment loan, which can be used for any plant or equipment, including business vehicles.
-It is a fixed-term loan secured on the asset you are buying – in this case, your new vehicle.
+A chattel mortgage is a type of equipment loan that can be used for any plant or equipment, including business vehicles.
+It’s a fixed-term loan secured against the asset you’re buying — in this case, a new vehicle.

 ---|---|